Start-up firms bloom in wake of Arab Spring

 Abraaj, through its $650 million Riyada Enterprise Development Fund, has invested in 13 SMEs since 2009.
 It says the fund screened over 400 companies for possible investment in 2011, roughly four times the number in 2010.

 "Large pools of money are being set up to invest in the right venture.
-More than before, investors believe in the economic, social and financial value of seeding start-ups," said Fadi Ghandour, founder and chief executive of Dubai-listed logistics company Aramex.
+More than before, investors believe in the economic, social and financial value of seeding start-ups," said Fadi Ghandour, founder and chief executive of Dubai-listed logistics company Aramex ARMX.DU.

 Ghandour, along with Abraaj's Naqvi, founded a fund in 2010 which acts as an "angel investor" in Middle Eastern start-ups.
 It has so far made investments in over 40 companies, more than half of the deals closing in 2011.